What Is This Feature?

 Your custom fields on content and initiatives in Kapost help to organize them by their purpose or objective.
 They’re a critical aspect of your experience using the Kapost platform because your tags are how your team will filter for and report on the content and campaigns you execute.

 Once configured, your custom fields help align teams to business strategies, visualize content strategy by identifying coverage and gaps, provide visibility across teams, and, above all, enable content and initiative findability in Kapost.
-Admins can set up Custom Field Prefills to help teams fill in custom fields quickly and accurately.

 Watch this three-minute explainer video to learn more about why tagging is so important to each application in Kapost.